Meet the Team

 Fun Fact: She loves gymnastics and used to be a competitive gymnast, her favorite movie is The Wizard of Oz, and she loves doing puzzles!

 Hometown: Deerfield, IL

 Carly joined the CFAAR team in January 2021 as an Administrative Assistant.
 She graduated from Hope College with a B.A. in Communication and English with a Creative Writing Emphasis.
-At CFAAR, Carly assists with daily office administration, communications, and event planning.
+At CFAAR, Carly assists with daily office administration and communications.

 Fun Fact: Carly loves reading, doing crossword puzzles, and spending time along Chicago's lakeshore.

 Hometown: Geneva, IL

 Shruti Sehgal, MD(Hom), MS